Trade our wide range of currency pairs,Â

 Explore all the currencies you can trade with Stonefort.

-You don’t need much money to start trading Forex.
-The currency market is quite accessible and that means you can start with as little as $10.
-Depending on your trading style and the reason you started trading forex, you may be ready to deposit a different amount.
-Goals also affect the amount of money needed for foreign exchange trading.
-You should always deposit an amount that you are comfortable losing so that your livelihood and lifestyle are not affected.
-Risk is always present when trading any leveraged products including Forex and you should not invest more funds than you can afford to loose.
+You don’t need much money to start trading forex.
+The currency market is highly accessible, and you can begin with as little as $10.
+Depending on your trading style and objectives, you may decide to deposit a different amount.
+Your goals will also influence the amount of money needed for forex trading.
+Always deposit an amount that you are comfortable losing, so your livelihood and lifestyle are not impacted.
+Risk is inherent in trading any leveraged products, including forex, and you should never invest more than you can afford to lose.

 A pip is typically the smallest price move that an exchange rate can make based on market convention.
 For most currency pairs, it represents the fourth decimal place (0.0001), except for pairs involving the Japanese yen, where it represents the second decimal place (0.01).